billyyarosh/Bootstrap-Clean-Dashboard-Theme/README.md

 Custom JS Libraries
 ---------------------
 The virtual tour library is exclusive to this project.
-In the demo you can choose fsample form under the 'Ty ME' navigation.
-There are two buttons.
-One demos the virtual tour of setting up a new user account, and one demos a tour of the current page.
+In the demo you can select a sample form under the 'Try ME' navigation.
+There are two buttons, one demos the virtual tour of setting up a new user account, and one demos a tour of the current page.
 Give it a try!

 Built On Bootstrap
 ---------------------